raspberrypilearning/Year8-RelevanceTraining-Part3-GBICi4/en/step_1.md

 --- /task ---

-Ideally, all demonstrations of programming should be done live, as there are real benefits for the students.
+Ideally, all demonstrations of programming should be done live, as there are real benefits for students.
 Demonstrations offer students the opportunity to experience how to navigate the App Lab interface and how to interact with it to select and interlock blocks.
 If live demonstrations are not practical, each session, where relevant, offers students a step-by-step guide.
 In the next two tasks, you will complete a series of sessions on App Lab to build your expertise and confidence.

 Click the green button (below right) to go to the next step.